Invisalign Austin

 Invisalign aligners can attract a lot of harmful bacteria, dried saliva, and food particles throughout the day.
 As a result, keeping them clean is vitally important not only for their longevity but also for your oral health.

-Each morning and night, you’ll want to clean your trays using a soft-bristled toothbrush, lukewarm water, and clear soap.
+Each morning and night, you’ll want to clean your trays using a soft-bristle toothbrush, lukewarm water, and clear soap.
 You can also invest in Invisalign Cleaning Crystals if you prefer.
 This can remove plaque accumulations, keeping your aligners healthy day after day.

 It’s also helpful to soak your aligners once a day in a denture cleaner for a deeper clean.